An affidavit of identity is a form used to affirm someone is who they say they are. The document must be notarized in order to be legal and valid.

 - Government agencies, courts, and private companies may require one to prove the legal name and identity of the minor.

-You can expect most institutions to notify you if an affidavit of identity is needed for a particular transaction or event.
+Most institutions will notify you if an affidavit of identity is needed for a particular transaction or event.

 What to Include